flowzy/r-thedragonprince/README.md

     * add the exception by clicking "Confirm Security Exception"

 ## Installation
+Now that you've setup your environment, you can start downloading and installing the project.

 1. Clone the repository and `cd` into it:
     ```bash
     $ git clone https://github.com/flowzy/r-thedragonprince.git